dusk-network/dusk-zerocaf/README.md

-# Corretto: A library which presents a collection of various cryptographic protocols, written in Rust, which are created for the purpose of fast and efficient cryptogrpahic operations.
+# Corretto: A library which presents a collection of various cryptographic protocols, written in Rust, which are created for the purpose of fast and efficient cryptographic operations.

 **This repository contains the implementation of the `Doppio Curve` over the `Ristretto Scalar field`.
 This is a pure Rust implementation designed by the Dusk-Team.**